ACINQ/eclair/docs/slate/index.html.md

 ```

 Open a channel to another lightning node, you must specify the target nodeId and the funding satoshis for the new channel.
 Optionally
-you can send to the remote a 'pushMsat' value and you can specify wether this should be a public or private channel (default is set in the config).
+you can send to the remote a _pushMsat_ value and you can specify whether this should be a public or private channel (default is set in the config).

 ### HTTP Request